-Notes: The table reports estimates for discretion from regressions that includes Fixed Effects for years 2000-2005, Panel A. (linear polynomial in the difference of the reserve price from the 300,000 euro threshold and Fixed Effects for years 2000-2005, Panel B) [linear polynomial in the difference of the reserve price from the 300,000 euro threshold, Fixed Effects for work type, Panel C].
+Notes: The table reports estimates for discretion from regressions that includes Fixed Effects for years 2000-2005, Panel A. (linear polynomial in the difference of the reserve price from the 300,000 euro threshold and Fixed Effects for years 2000-2005, Panel B) [linear polynomial in the difference of the reserve price from the 300,000 euro threshold, Fixed Effects for years 2000-2005 and Fixed Effects for work type, Panel Cl.
 Rows 1 (5) [9] and 2 (6) [10], report the estimates of the Coefficient and SEs (in parenthesis) of the regression of the outcomes on an indicator variable equal to one if the reserve price is below 300,000 euro (ITT effects).
-Rows 3 (7) [11] and 4 (8) [12], report the IV-LATE estimates of the effects of discretion on the outcomes (Trattativa Privata), which use the indicator variable equal to one if the reserve price is below 300,000 euro (as instrument (Fuzzy RDD).
-The dependent variables are: in column 1, Trattativa Privata, a dummy equal to one for works assigned with a more discretionary procedure; in column 2, Winning Rebate, the percentage discount over the reserve price; in column 5, Delay, the difference in days between the effective end of the project, which represent the difference in the final cost and the awarding cost (reserve price discounted by the winning frm is located in the same province of the public buyer; in column 8, Incumbent Winner, a dummy equal to one for a winner that has won at least one other auction held by the same buyer reports the average value of the dependent variables; Bandwidth reports the optimal bandwidth calculated using the Imbens and Kalyanarama (2012) procedure.
+Rows 3 (7) [11] and 4 (8) [12], report the IV-LATE estimates of the effects of discretion on the outcomes (Trattativa Privata), which use the indicator variable equal to one if the reserve price is below 300,000 euro as instrument (Fuzzy RDD).
+The dependent variables are: in column 1, Traitativa Privata, a dummy equal to one for works assigned with a more discretionary procedure; in column 2, Winning Rebate, the percentage discount over the reserve price; in column 3, the number of bidders; in column 4, Work Length, the number of days from the first day of work until the effective end of the project, which represent the effective duration of the works; in column 5, Delay, the difference in days between the effective end of the project and the contractual deadline; in column 6, Cost Overrun, the ratio between the difference in the final cost and the awarding cost (reserve price discounted by the winning rebate) and the awarding cost; in column 7, Local Winner, a dummy equal to one if the winning firm is located in the same province of the public buyer; in column 8, Incumbent Winner, a dummy equal to one for a winner that has won at least one other auction held by the same buyer within a year from the current auction; in 9 column, S.R.L a dummy equal to one if the winning firm is a limited liability firm.
+Observations reports the number of observations; Average reports the average value of the dependent variables; Bandwidth reports the optimal bandwidth calculated using the Imbens and Kalyanaraman (2012) procedure.
 SEs are clustered at region level.
-Significance at the 10% (\), and at the 1% (\\).

-Source: Statistics for all the public procurements works tendered between 2003 and 2005 and by the county and municipality of Turin, with reserve price $y \in [2, 5]$ , in 100,000 euro (2005 equivalents).
+Significance at the 10% (), at the 5% (), and at the 1% ().
+Source: Statistics for all the public procurements works tendered between 2003 and 2005 and by the county and municipality of Turin, with reserve price $y \in [2, 5]$, in 100,000 euro (2005).